Palm oil is a common ingredient in soap. Here’s a list of palm oil free soap and how to find soap without palm oil derivatives.

 If palm oil makes you sick when you ingest it, you may want to discuss with your physician if you should avoid it in personal care products as well.
 Please note, we are not medical professionals.

-Palm oil in soap and from other topical products can be absorbed into your skin, the body’s largest organ.
+Palm oil in soap is common.
+Chemical and ingredients in soap and from other topical products may be absorbed into your skin, the body’s largest organ.

 Palm oil is inexpensive and prevalent in soap.
 Soap manufacturers use it in many ways in order to save money.